 Thirty minutes a day is where we see great health benefits.

-No additional equipment or gym membership is required.
+No additional equipment or gym or Peloton membership is required.

 And walking can take on a competitive spin if you invest in a Fitbit or activity tracker to monitor your steps.
-These new devices track your steps as well as heart rate and calories burned.
-And you can join with other members in a group to get extra motivation to keep up with your walking.
+These devices track your steps as well as heart rate and calories burned.
+And you can join with other members in a group for extra motivation to keep up with your walking.
 Motivation and competition is always helpful.

 Plan to retire, but do not withdraw from use or service.
 It makes retirement that much sweeter when you are in good shape to enjoy it!